-By Fern Easton.
-Last Updated 10th March 2021.
+By Joanne Jeffries.
+Last Updated 1st October 2021.
 Welcome to our guide on whiplash recovery time.
 Are you wondering how long the average recovery time for whiplash is because you have suffered this kind of injury and haven’t yet recovered?
 Or are you looking at claiming for a previous whiplash injury and want to know how the recovery time frame may affect your whiplash injury claim payout?

 This whiplash recovery guide provides useful information and guidance on what you need to know about making a personal injury claim of this nature and also explains how long it may take to recover, the personal injury claims time limit, and why No Win No Fee solicitors could provide assistance when filing a whiplash injury claim.

-Should you have any further questions about whiplash recovery time, or you’re ready to begin a claim with a personal injury lawyer from our panel, please call us on 0800 073 8801.
+Should you have any further questions about whiplash recovery time, treatment options, or other injuries to the neck and shoulders, or you’re ready to begin a claim with a personal injury lawyer from our panel, please call us on 0800 073 8801.

 Choose A Section

 - What May Be The Short Or Long Term Effects Of Whiplash?

 - Whiplash Recovery Time- Can Symptoms Get Worse Over Time?

 - Does Diagnosis And Treatment Affect Whiplash Recovery Time?

 - Compensation Calculator Relating To Whiplash Recovery Time